Haven High Academy prides itself on the wide range of subjects and qualifications it offers its students to take.

 Haven High Academy Curriculum Statement

-Students at Haven High Academy are entitled to a broad, balanced, differentiated and relevant curriculum which promotes their intellectual, physical, personal, social and emotional development.
+Students at Haven High Academy are entitled to a broad, balanced, challenging, differentiated and relevant curriculum which promotes their intellectual, physical, personal, social and emotional development.

-- The curriculum will be supported by a system of pastoral care and makes extensive use of Information & Communication Technology (ICT).
+- The curriculum will be supported by a system of pastoral care and makes use of Information & Communication Technology (ICT).

 - A broad curriculum introduces students to a wide range of knowledge, understanding and skills.